Winner of the 2024 Telstra NATSIAA peoples choice award

 we are the guardians and stewards of country

-Dean Greeno was invited as a Master Craftsman to exhibit at the 23 Biennale of Sydney 2022 along with his father Rex Greeno
+Dean Greeno was invited as a Master Craftsman to exhibit at the 23rd Sydney Biennale the RIVUS -‘A Glossary of water’ along with my father Rex Greeno

 Current and recent projects